-- A parent’s history of substance abuse.
+- A parent’s history of substance use disorder.

-As a precaution against an unfounded allegation of substance abuse being used against a parent, states usually require independent evidence to support it.
+As a precaution against an unfounded allegation of substance use disorder being used against a parent, states usually require independent evidence to support it.
 California, for instance, includes in its child custody statute a provision requiring judges to obtain corroboration in the form of reports and other evidence from law enforcement agencies, medical and rehabilitation facilities or similar types of independent sources.

-Substance abuse, whether due to alcohol, drugs or a combination, may affect the ability of a parent to care for and protect the welfare of a child.
+Substance use disorder, whether due to alcohol, drugs or a combination, may affect the ability of a parent to care for and protect the welfare of a child.
 Each case presents different circumstances, so states give judges the authority to investigate the allegations, including ordering testing to determine if the allegations are true.

-A parent whose substance abuse is more recent should produce records, reports and other forms of documentation to prove participation in a recognized rehab and aftercare programs and support groups.
+A parent whose substance use disorder is more recent should produce records, reports and other forms of documentation to prove participation in a recognized rehab and aftercare programs and support groups.
 A court may impose limitations on the time a parent spends with a child, including requiring the presence of a third party to supervise the visit until such time as the parent has established a history of sobriety by testing negative for drugs or alcohol.